-- a) Lay out or Form:- The official letters are written on plain paper giving the name of office and designation of the officer.
-Letter heads are not used for writing the letter.
+a) Difference in Lay out or Form:- The official letters are not written or typed on printed letter heads and are written on plain paper giving the name of office and designation of the officer writing the letter at its letter head.
 The letter heading in an official letter is mostly followed by the words 'From' and the addressee's name and address is followed by the words 'To'.
 The subject in official letter is generally written above the salutation but in a business letter the subject is written after the salutation.
-Even the reference number and date is written in different style than business letters.
-The form or layout of writing salutation depends upon the designation of the writer and addressee. - b) Difference in Language: The language used in official letters is mostly authoritarian in the form of directions as compared to business letters where the language is polite, friendly and congenial. - c) Personal touch or feelings: An Official letter is written in authoritative tone and eliminates any personal touch or feelings but is governed by
+Even the reference number and date is written differently than business letters.
+The form or lay out of writing salutation depends upon the designation of the writer and addressee.

-- official directions and the post held where as in business letters, there is a spirit of friendship and fraternity with the addressee. - d) Sale Point: An official letter is not written to attract attention, create reader's interest, lure, stimulating action etc. because the official letters does not relate to business world.
-Since business letters aims to persuade and influence customers for longevity and prosperity of good business, they have these element from sales point of view.
+- b) Difference in Language: The language used in official letters is mostly official and authoritarian in the form of directions whereas in business letters the language is polite, friendly and congenial. - c) Personal touch or feelings: An Official letter is written in authoritative tone and abstains from personal touch or feelings but is governed by official directions and the post held where as in business letters, there is a spirit of friendship and fraternity with the addressee. - d) Sale Point: An official letter is not written to attract attention, create reader's interest, lure, stimulating action etc. because the official letters does not relate to business world.
+Since business letters aims to persuade and influence customers for longevity and prosperity of good business, they have these elements from sales point of view.